 How do I know if my dog has mange?

 Tough question, crummy answers.
 Most of our customers find themselves digging for answers after other treatments have failed.
-That’s because mange mite symptoms mimic other conditions and cause much confusion.
-The typical diagnostic procedure is to do a skin scraping and examine the results under a microscope.
-The problem is this test is notoriously unreliable.
+That’s because mange mite symptoms mimic other conditions and cause a lot of confusion.
+The typical diagnostic procedure for mange is the vet does a skin scraping and examines the results under a microscope.
+The problem is, this test is notoriously unreliable.
+Misdiagnosis is common.

-Certain mites move fast and others are so deep that they can’t be accessed without a biopsy.
-Either way, skin scrapings turn up negative about 80% of the time, even when mites are really there.
+Mites either move too fast or burrow too deep to be easily detected.
+Skin scrapings come back negative about 80% of the time, even when mites are really there.
 This leads the vet off in another direction, and nine times out of ten, the diagnosis is allergies.
 Sometimes it’s the vague diagnosis of dermatitis.
 Either way this is often very wrong and a process of trial and error begins.
 (Oh, the stories we could tell…)

-Valuable time is lost during the standard round of antibiotics, antihistamines and steroids typically follows an allergy diagnosis.
-If the problem happens to be allergies, these may help.
-However, if the problem is actually mites, there might be temporary improvement but it won’t last because the problem hasn’t been treated.
-Truth be told, they actually make it worse because steroids and antibiotics suppress the immune system, allowing the mite population to.
-It’s can be a trial and error scenario so if you find yourself in this situation, insist that no steroids be given and ask your vet to instead try treating with one of the newer drugs for the miserable itching and inflammation caused by allergies and contact dermatitis.
-If these don’t help, you’ll know the problem isn’t allergies or dermatitis.
-Also, if you and/or others in your household are itching, that’s a strong indication you’re dealing with Sarcoptic mites.
-And if your pooch is young, a rescue, has had any health issues, stresses, shots or procedures that could affect its immune system, you’ve got a dog with strong precursors of Demodex.
+Valuable time is lost during the standard round of antibiotics, antihistamines and/or steroids that usually follows.
+If the problem is truly allergies, symptoms will improve.
+But if the problem is actually mites, there might be temporary improvement but it won’t last because the problem hasn’t been treated.
+Truth be told, they actually make it worse because steroids and antibiotics suppress the immune system, allowing the mite population to explode and antihistamines just mask symptoms as the problem gets worse.
+If you find yourself in this scenario, insist that no steroids be given.
+Ask your vet to instead try one of the newer drugs for the miserable itching and inflammation caused by allergies and contact dermatitis.
+If these don’t help, you’ll know for certain that the problem lays elsewhere.
+If you and/or others in your household are itching, that’s a strong indication you’re dealing with Sarcoptic mange.
+And if your pooch is young, a rescue, has had any health issues, stresses, shots or procedures that could affect its immune system, you’ve got a dog with strong precursors of Demodectic mange.

 What Are the General Symptoms of Mange in Dogs?